What is Show Horse?

 A Show Hunter should possess more substance than the modern ridden Show Horse but it must be emphasised they should be quality animals.
 A quality Show Hunter must create the impression that it is capable of hunting over a variety of terrain – this militates against any weakness in conformation which would prevent this, and he must do it comfortably and safely for his rider.

-National Show Horse rules changed on 1 January 2017.
+National Show Horse rules will change on 1 July 2017.
+You can view the new rules HERE.

 23 November 2016 - The following Showhorse Rule clarification has been ratified by the EA board and will take effect immediately : 'The National Showhorse rules will include the definition of a child as being 5 years old and under 18 years as of the 1st January, and that child classes be included in the list of events for the Australasian Show Horse and Rider Championships in the National Showhorse rules'.